ibalampanis/sustainable-living/guide.md

 Fact: Sustainable living is not about giving up modern conveniences, but rather finding ways to use them more efficiently and responsibly.
 For example, using a reusable water bottle instead of single-use plastic bottles is a simple way to reduce waste without giving up the convenience of having water on-the-go.
-(5 Myths About Sustainable Living," One Green Planet, 2018)
+(5 Myths About Sustainable Living, One Green Planet, 2018)

 ---